 A further sensitivity on landfill capacity was assessed.
-This sensitivity included the implementation of the arc21 EfW facility and Local Authorities reaching a 60% recycling rate in 2025.
-The impact that the arc21 EfW facility and a 60% recycling rate in 2025 has on landfill capacity is presented in Table 5.14 and Figure 5.3.
+This sensitivity included the continuation of the 2020 landfilling rate with the current 1.3% waste growth rate.
+The impact of this scenario is presented in Table 5.14 and Figure 5.3.